Two students standing by a map.

 Taiwan

-In November 2024, the Middlebury in Taiwan program hosted a one-day retreat with 11 students focused on cross-cultural conflicts between Chinese and Western cultural norms.
-Through guided meditation, emotional observation, and a closing sharing circle, students developed self-awareness and empathy, exploring how internal responses shape their approaches to conflicts.
+Students studying in the Fall and Spring semesters this past academic year participated in a one-day retreat focused on cross-cultural conflicts between Chinese and Western cultural norms.
+Through guided meditation, movement and voice exercises, and a closing sharing circle, students developed self-awareness and empathy, exploring how internal responses shape their approaches to conflicts.
 As a culminating activity, students created reflective works, including personal letters and strategies to address cross-cultural and internal conflicts.
 These activities equipped students to navigate and transform cultural tensions during their study abroad experience.